 Voters could no longer cast ballots “against all” and in most regions there was no longer a minimum turnout required to validate the election.

-Candidates from 14 parties competed in the regional polls which critics say do not represent genuine pluralism.
+Candidates from 14 parties are competing in the regional polls which critics say do not represent genuine pluralism.

 Barred from ballots